TomHardwicke/PROJ_2023_psych-journal-critique/README.md

 The folders contain the primary and processed data and analysis scripts.
 For copyright reasons, raw data has been withheld where institutional login or subscription is required for access.

-All data processing and analysis scripts can be found in the /analysis/ folder:
+All preparation, processing, and analysis scripts can be found in the analysis/ folder:

-- The /prepareSamples/ folder contains R scripts for:
+The /prepareSamples/ folder contains R scripts for:
   - **assignCoders.R**: randomly assigning data curators to journals and articles to be inspected
   - **masterScript.R**: loading and munging the lists of psychology journals and articles from the Web of Science Core Collection
   - **organizeJournals.R**: loads the master list of journals included in the Web of Science Core Collection and saves lists of (a) psychology journals and (b) top 600 (by journal impact factor) psycholgy journals